-Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT) [I45.8]
+Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT)

-Dr. rer. nat.
+M.Sc.
+Alexander Moscu-Gregor, Dr. rer. nat.
 Christoph Marschall

-Causative mutations in the ryanodine receptor 2 gene (RYR2) can be identified in 40-70% of CPVT patients.
-The RYR2 gene codes for the cardiac ryanodine receptor which is the most important Ca2+ releasing channel of the sarcoplasmic reticulum (SR).
-It plays a decisive role in the activation of cardiomyocytes.
-Mutations in the calsequestrin gene (CASQ2) are rarer.
-They can be detected in about 3-5% of patients and lead to an autosomal recessive inherited type of CPVT.
-Mutations in both genes result in a Ca2+ leakage of the SR. Similar to the mutations in the RYR1 gene which are the cause of malignant hyperthermia, the mutations in the RYR2 gene are more often located at the carboxy-terminal coding end of the gene.
+Causative mutations in the RYR2 gene (ryanodine type 2 receptor) can be identified in 40-70% of CPVT patients.
+This cardiac ryanodine receptor is the most important Ca++ releasing channel of the sarcoplasmic reticulum (SR) and plays a central role in the activation of cardiomyocytes.
+Around 3-5% of patients have detectable mutations in the CASQ2 (calsequestrin) and TECRL (trans-2,3-enoyl-CoA reductase-like) genes leading to an autosomal recessive inherited type of CPVT.
+Mutations in these three genes cause Ca++ to leak from the SR. Similar to mutations in the RYR1 gene, which are the cause of malignant hyperthermia, mutations in the RYR2 gene are most often located at the carboxy-terminal coding end of the gene.